alpha-z-relative Renyi entropies

 \begin{enumerate} \item[(I)] \textbf{Continuity:} For $\rho\neq0$ and $\supp\rho\subseteq\supp\sigma$, $D_{\alpha,z}(\rho||\sigma)$ is continuous in $\rho,\sigma\ge0$ throughout the parameter space except for $\alpha\le 0$.
 At $\alpha=0$, the $\alpha$-RRE is dependent on the rank of $\rho$ and is therefore not continuous.
 This was actually the reason why R\'enyi included the continuity axiom: to exclude the cases $\alpha\le0$, where the relative entropy functional was not deemed a reasonable measure of information (\cite{renyiaxioms}, p.\ 558) due to its discontinuity.

 The only case where it is not obvious that continuity holds for $\alpha>0$ is the case $z=0$.
-This will be considered in Section \ref{sec:limit0}. \item[(II)] \textbf{Unitary invariance:} For unitary $U$, $D_{\alpha,z}(U\rho U^*||U\sigma U^*) = D_{\alpha,z}(\rho||\sigma)$. \item[(III)] \textbf{Normalization:} $D_{\alpha,z}(I||\frac{I}{2})=\log 2$, as is the case for any divergence that reduces to the classical relative R\'enyi entropy for commuting arguments. \item[(IV)] \textbf{Order Axiom:} This axiom requires that
+This will be considered in Section \ref{sec:limit0}. \item[(II)] \textbf{Unitary invariance:} For unitary $U$, $D_{\alpha,z}(U\rho U^*||U\sigma U^*) = D_{\alpha,z}(\rho||\sigma)$. \item[(III)] \textbf{Normalization:} $D_{\alpha,z}(1||\half)=1$ (for scalar arguments, and when using base-2 logarithms), as is the case for any divergence that reduces to the classical R\'enyi divergence for commuting arguments. \item[(IV)] \textbf{Order Axiom:} The axiom requires that

+Note that this axiom is a weaker version of the Data Processing Inequality (DPI) considered below, as follows from Lemma 5 in \cite{coles}.

 \begin{proposition} $D_{\alpha,z}$ satisfies the Order Axiom when $z\ge |\alpha-1|$. \end{proposition} \textit{Proof.} Noting that $\trace\rho = f_{\alpha,z}(\rho||\rho)$, we need, for $\alpha>1$,

 whereas, for $0<\alpha<1$,